Rokfor/rokfor-slim/installation.md

       //'port'    => 3306,                            // Port, if default not needed
     ];

-> Populate Database
+> About initializing the Database
 >
 > **Normally, the database is initialized when you log in for the first time.
-If no error occured, you can skip this chapter.**
+If no error occurs,
+> you can skip this chapter and log into rokfor directly with the User root and the password 123.**
 >
-> Rokfor relies on [Propel](http://propelorg.org) as database object mapper.
-Propel is loaded via composer and installed like all other dependencies in the vendor subdirectory.
-The connection between rokfor and Propel is established with [rokfor-php-db](https://github.com/rokfor/rokfor-php-db).
->
 > You need to run the **Propel CLI** tool to populate the database.
-Propel needs to know how to access your database.
+Propel needs to know how to
+> access your database.
 This is done in the configuration file.
-Edit the connection settings in the **propel.yaml** file similar to the configuration file above.
-Change server, database, user and password and save the file:
+Edit the connection settings
+> in the **propel.yaml** file similar to the configuration file above.
+> Change server, database, user and password and save the file:
 >
 >     $ pico vendor/rokfor/db/config/propel.yaml
 >
 >     dsn: mysql:host=SERVER;dbname=DBNAME;unix_socket=/tmp/mysql.sock;
 >     user: USERNAME
 >     password: PASSWORD
 >
 > Now you are ready to run the **Propel CLI** utility with the **insert** parameter.
+The command
-The command below assumes that you are still in the directory where you checked out rokfor-slim:
+> below assumes that you are still in the directory where you checked out rokfor-slim:
 >
 >     $ ./vendor/bin/propel sql:insert \
 >     --config-dir ./vendor/rokfor/db/config \
 >     --sql-dir ./vendor/rokfor/db/config/generated-sql/
 >
-> Now, the database should be populated with the correct strucuture and a default user is automatically added (Username: root, Password: 123).
+> Now, the database should be populated with the correct strucuture and a default user is
+> automatically added (Username: root, Password: 123).

 ## Running Rokfor